Baggette/portable-apps/README.md

 [`^^^ Back to top ^^^`](#portable-apps)
 <br>
-Description: Discord is a free and popular communication platform that is primarily used by gamers and communities.
+Discord is a free and popular communication platform that is primarily used by gamers and communities.
 It offers a variety of features such as text, voice, and video chat, as well as the ability to create and join servers (virtual chat rooms) for specific groups or communities.
 Discord also offers the ability to share files, images, and videos, as well as integration with other apps and services.
 Many Discord servers also have roles and permissions that allow users to customize their experience and give them access to different features within the server.

 1. Head to the [releases page](https://github.com/daemondevin/DiscordPortable/releases/) and download the exe shown under `Assets`
 2. Run the downloaded exe and select where to install it (eg: your usb drive)